-Respiration in plants can define as a cellular mechanism which involves complete combustion of glucose and oxygen to yield by-products like water and carbon-dioxide and energy in the form of heat.
+Respiration in plants refers to a cellular mechanism that involves the complete combustion of glucose and oxygen into by-products like water, carbon dioxide and energy in the form of heat.

-In cellular respiration, some of the energy dissipates as heat while some energy is harnessed by a plant for the growth processes.
+In cellular respiration, some of the energy dissipates as heat, while a plant harnesses some energy for the growth processes.
 Respiration in plants occurs through stomata and lenticels.

-Stomata: It is the specific part of the plant that is present in the epidermis layer of the leaves and stems.
-The stomatal pore is formed by the bean-shaped guard cells which promote opening and closing of stomatal pore during the gaseous exchange.
-Carbon dioxide and oxygen exchange occur during day time.
+Stomata: It’s a plant’s specialized part present in the epidermis layer of the leaves and stems.
+Bean-shaped guard cells form stomatal pores and promote stomatal opening and closing during the gaseous exchange.
+Carbon dioxide and oxygen are the gases exchanged during the daytime.

-Lenticels: It is a part which appears as a pore in the woody trucks or bark of a tree.
-Lenticels allow gaseous exchange between the cells and the environment.
-It is present in the periderm of the stem and allows gaseous exchange during the night time.
+Lenticels: It appears as a pore in the woody trucks or bark of a tree.
+Lenticels also allow gaseous exchange between the cells and the environment.
+It is present in the periderm of the stem.
+Gaseous exchange occurs during the nighttime.

 Plant Respiration Cycle

-Plants respire 24 hours day and night, to carry out the oxidation of glucose into by-products like carbon dioxide and water with the release of high energy.
-A plant produces glucose and oxygen during the photosynthesis, by the conversion of carbon dioxide, water in the presence of chlorophyll and sunlight.
-The plant respiration continues in a way, given in the diagram.
+Plants respire 24 hours day and night to carry out the oxidation of glucose into the by-products like carbon dioxide, water and energy.
+A plant produces glucose and oxygen during photosynthesis by converting carbon dioxide and water under the action of sunlight and chlorophyll.
+The plant respiration follows the pathway as given in the diagram.

-Important Note: Respiration in plants is a process that spontaneously occurs the whole day, but photosynthesis only occurs during the day time, under the sunlight.
-The respiration rate of plants is higher during the night as the photosynthesis ceases.
+Important Note: Respiration in plants is a process, which spontaneously occurs the whole day.
+Conversely, photosynthesis only occurs during the daytime, under the sunlight.
+The respiration rate of plants is higher during the night as photosynthesis ceases.

 Cellular Respiration in Plants

-Then the protons and electrons released during the Krebs cycle participate in the electron transport system, where the oxygen accepts an electron and combine with a proton to release water molecule.
-There are 38 ATP molecules produces per glucose molecule, after the completion of cellular respiration.
+Then, the protons and electrons released during the Krebs cycle participate in the electron transport system.
+The oxygen accepts an electron and combines with a proton to release a water molecule.
+38 ATP molecules are produced per glucose molecule after the completion of cellular respiration.

-This type of respiration occurs in the presence of atmospheric oxygen.
-A plant uses oxygen for the oxidation of high energy organic compound glucose to release low energy molecules like water, carbon dioxide.
-Aerobic respiration in plants releases a high amount of energy which is not directly used up by the plants but use for the synthesis of ATP.
+It occurs in the presence of atmospheric oxygen.
+A plant uses oxygen for oxidizing high energy organic compound (glucose) into low energy molecules (like water and carbon dioxide).
+Aerobic respiration in plants releases a high amount of energy, which the plants utilise to drive ATP synthesis.

-The ATP is further breakdown into ADP and inorganic phosphate and releases energy that is used up by the plant to perform cellular functions.
+The ATP further breaks down into ADP and inorganic phosphate and releases energy.
+Plants utilize the energy to perform cellular functions.
 Aerobic respiration occurs in the mitochondria with a net production of 38 ATP molecules by the complete oxidation of one glucose molecule.

-This type of respiration also refers as “Intramolecular respiration”.
-In majority, occurs in succulent plants like cacti, meristematic tissue, germinating seeds etc. and in the absence of oxygen.
-Anaerobic respiration results in incomplete oxidation of the respiratory substrates into carbon dioxide and ethyl alcohol with very little energy.
+It is intramolecular respiration that occurs in succulent plants like cacti, meristematic tissue, and germinating seeds.
+It occurs in the absence of oxygen.
+Anaerobic respiration results in incomplete oxidation of the respiratory substrates into carbon dioxide and ethyl alcohol by releasing little energy.

 Thus, anaerobic respiration in plants is related to alcoholic fermentation.
-The energy released during anaerobic respiration is then used to maintain the protoplasmic activity.
-Anaerobic respiration occurs in the cytoplasm with a net production of 2 ATP molecules, results from incomplete oxidation of one glucose molecule.
+The energy released during anaerobic respiration is harnessed to maintain the protoplasmic activity.
+Anaerobic respiration occurs in the cytoplasm with a net production of 2 ATP molecules.
+It involves incomplete oxidation of a glucose molecule.

 Mechanism of Respiration

 Like other living organisms, plants also need oxygen to respire and produce energy.
-A plant then supplies energy to the different parts of a plant.
+Then, a plant supplies energy to the different parts.
 In plants, respiration occurs in the roots, stems and leaves.
-Root hairs, stomata, lenticels are the respiratory parts of the plant through which they exploit oxygen and releases carbon dioxide.
+Root hairs, stomata, lenticels are the respiratory parts through which a plant facilitates gaseous exchange.

-The soil must not be soggy, or soil with excessive water can block the availability of free oxygen in the soil.
-During seed germination, there is no oxygen requirement in the initial stage, as the testa or seed covering does not allow oxygen to enter.
+The soil must not be soggy, or soil with excessive water can block free oxygen availability in the soil.
+There is no oxygen requirement during seed germination in the initial stage, as the testa or seed covering does not allow oxygen to enter.

 Respiration is Stems

 Stems of herbaceous plants respire through a stomatal pore found in the epidermis of the stem.
-Stems of woody plants respire via lenticels found in the periderm of the stem and usually arranged as loosely packed dead cells.
-Thus, both stomata and lenticels allow:
+Stems of woody plants respire via lenticels found in the periderm of the stem, which usually exists as loosely packed dead cells.

-The entry of oxygen inside the intercellular spaces of the plant and release of carbon dioxide into the atmosphere.
+Thus, both stomatal pore and lenticels allow the entry of oxygen inside the plant’s intercellular spaces and release carbon dioxide into the atmosphere.

 Respiration in Leaves

-Small pores present in the lower epidermis layer of the leaf refers as “Stomata” which allow gaseous exchange between leaves and environment.
-Guard cells control the stomatal activity, which enables opening and closing of stomatal pore for the gaseous exchange.
+Small pores present in the lower epidermis layer of the leaf called stomata allow gaseous exchange between the leaves and the environment.
+Guard cells control the stomatal activity and control the stomatal opening and closing for the gaseous exchange.